TassioCarmo/havard-cs50x-week8-js-html-css/README.md

 are two protocols for sending data between two computers.
 In the real world, we might write an address on an envelope in order to send a letter to someone, along with our own address for a letter in return.

 ### IP

-stands for internet protocol, a protocol that includes a standard way for computers to address each other.
+Stands for internet protocol, a protocol that includes a standard way for computers to address each other.
 IP addresses are unique addresses for computers connected to the internet, such that a packet sent from one computer to another will be passed along routers until it reaches its destination.

-An IP address might have the format #.#.#.#, where each number can have a value from 0 to 255.
-Each number will be the size of one byte, so the entire address will be 4 bytes, or 32 bits.
-This means that this version of IP, version 4, can only support a maximum of 4 billion addresses.
-Another version of IP, version 6, uses 128 bits to support many more possible addresses.
+In order for your machine to uniquely identify itself on the Internet, it needs an address.
+- This way, it can send information out and also receive information back to the correct location.
+- The addressing scheme used by computers is known as IP addressing.
+- As originally developed, the IP addressing scheme would effectively allocate a unique 32-bit address to each device hoping to connect to the internet.
+- Instead of representing these 32-bit addresses(roughly 4 billion addresses) as hexadecimal, we represent them as four clusters of 8-bits using decimal notation.
+- Ex:140.247.223.81
+- In recent years, we’ve been slowly phasing out this old scheme (IPv4) and replacing it with a newer scheme (IPv6) that assigns computers 128-bit addresses, instead of 32-bit addresses.

+### DHCP Dynamic Host Configuration Protocol

+Assigns you an ip address

 ### TCP